bobbimanners/ProDOS-Utils/README.md

 When in doubt, the `-` (minus) character is mapped to the most conservative choice for each option.

-In the example shown above, the user has requested that the entire volume `/h1` be processed.
-Two levels of directory sorting are to be performed, first by name (in ascending order) and then to sort the directories to the bottom.
+In the example shown above, the user has requested that the subtree '/h1/a2osx.0.93'  be processed.
+Two levels of directory sorting are to be performed, first by name (in ascending order) and then to sort the directories to the top.

 ![](/Screenshots/Interactive-2.png)

 No conversion of filename case or dates will be performed for this example.
+Creation and modification date/time values will be updated to the new ProDOS 2.5 format.

 The following prompts are presented in order: